Supports for people who have had trauma

 For more information see the section for People who have had trauma.

 Services and supports for people who have experienced trauma include the following.

 - Call the Disability Abuse and Neglect Hotline if you want to tell someone about abuse, bullying or neglect you are experiencing.
 It is free to call them.
 You can call them on 1800 880 052.

 - The Speak Up and Be Safe From Abuse resources can help you to tell someone that you experienced or are experiencing abuse.
 They have communication boards that can help you if you find it difficult to tell someone what has happened.

-- The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disabilities is a group of people who:
+- The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disabilities was a group of people who:

-- listen to the stories of people with disability
+- listened to the stories of people with disability

-- tell the government how to make things better.
-You can let the Royal Commission know about your stories at Share your story.
+- told the government how to make things better.
+You can view what the Royal Commission found in their final report.
+There are Easy Read versions.